JSJitsu/ai-battle-website/README.md

 ### Initial Setup

+#### Database Setup

-The first step is to install PostgreSQL.
-Run the following command and carefully follow the prompts.
-It will have you install PostgreSQL, create a user, and give that user permission to modify the `jsfightclub` database.
+Run the following command and carefully follow the prompts to install PostgreSQL, create a user, and give that user permission to modify the `jsfightclub` database.
 Simply read the output to know what to do at each step.

 ```sh
 database/setup-postgres.sh
 ```

+#### Configuration

 Next, copy the config file template so you can configure the application.
 This file will not be tracked, so you don't have to worry about accidentally committing your passwords and such.